Parag000/Parag000/README.md

 My passion for building led me to earn a degree in AI & ML, where I discovered that true engineering involves more than just coding—it's about architecting solutions that resonate with users.
 I faced challenges in communication and storytelling, which drove me to pursue a master’s degree in Data Analytics to refine these skills.

-Today, I combine my technical expertise in Python, JavaScript, SQL, TensorFlow, and more with a relentless desire to innovate.
+Today, I combine my technical expertise with a relentless desire to innovate.
 I embrace failures as stepping stones to growth and believe in the power of collaboration and creativity.
 Let’s connect and explore how we can turn ideas into impactful solutions together!

 ## 🌐 Socials: